 You made this for me right?
 Right?
 We LOVE all things Thai and the fact you are using zucchini here is just marvelous.
 Glad you’re all moved in!

-Such a beautiful salad Chey!
+Such beautiful tuna, Cheyanne!
 Too bad we don’t live closer, because Tom goes out fishing all summer long for tuna!
 Just came back with a 100 pounder last weekend!
 We usually dish out bags and bags of it to friends.
 Love the Thai zucchini salad you’ve got along with the tuna!
-Looks like we were both thinking zucchini today!
 Hope you have a great week!

 Your explanation sounds even more confusing, Chey haha.
 But I’m glad I got it right in first place.
 I guess:) So look forward to your updates.
 And wait…do we need to find THE NEW NAME for your new home (cause the old one was perfect)?
 Mmmm so many questions – so few answers:) This dish sounds and looks amazing – delicious, bright, light, and healthy.
 I’ll take it!